wpddmcmc/starter-hugo-academic/content/authors/admin/_index.md

   url: http://www.cair-cas.org.hk/

 # Short bio (displayed in user profile at end of posts)
-bio: Currently I am a joint PhD student in CityU and CAIR with research interests in medical robotics.
+bio: Currently I am a joint PhD student in CityU and CAIR with research interests in medical robotics and embodied AI.

 # Interests to show in About widget
 interests: